New constructions of twistor lifts for harmonic maps

-Now, for any nilconformal harmonic map, we can find $A^{\varphi}_z$-filtrations which split for $\varphi$, see the next examples; thus we obtain the following result, which also follows from the work of Burstall \cite[Section 3]{burstall-grass}.
+Now, for any nilconformal harmonic map $\varphi:M \to G_*(\cn^n)$, we can find $A^{\varphi}_z$-filtrations which split for $\varphi$, see the next examples; thus we obtain the following result, which also follows from the work of Burstall \cite[Section 3]{burstall-grass}.

-\begin{corollary} A smooth map $\varphi:M \to G_*(\cn^n)$ from a surface to a complex Grassmannian has a $J_2$-holomorphic twistor lift\/ $\psi:M \to F$ into a flag manifold if and only if it is harmonic and nilconformal. \end{corollary}
+\begin{corollary} A smooth map $\varphi:M \to G_*(\cn^n)$ from a surface to a complex Grassmannian has a $J_2$-holomorphic twistor lift\/ $\psi:M \to F$ to a flag manifold if and only if it is harmonic and nilconformal. \end{corollary}

 Using our methods, we can give a more detailed result, see Theorem \ref{th:lift-with-uniton}.